Swaraj-ji/anti_cheating_chr_ext/README.md

 # anti_cheating

 This is made using the Flutter Web and Firebase is used for the backend.
-Inside the lib folder we have two folder named as fornted and backend.
+Inside the lib folder we have two folder named as fronted and backend.

 ## Frontend
 ![Screenshot (49)](https://user-images.githubusercontent.com/68496595/224402531-2ecd9928-de2b-4361-9fd5-41d8be4d6a0e.png)